grommunio/grommunio-desktop/src/assets/linux/README.md

-# Mattermost Desktop for Linux
+# grommunio Desktop for Linux

 ## Table of Contents